 Adrian Fung was invited resident lecturer, National Ophthalmic Centre, Lao People’s Democratic Republic 2015-6 under the Sight for All program.Through this programme he helped develop the retinal unit in Vientiane, Laos.
 He has also volunteered at Tilganga Eye Hospital, Kathmandu, Nepal.

-Associate Professor Fung sits on the Royal Australian and New Zealand College of Ophthalmologists (RANZCO) Clinical Standards Committee, assisting fellow colleagues on questions relating to clinical guidelines and standards.
+Professor Fung is Vice-Chair of the Royal Australian and New Zealand College of Ophthalmologists (RANZCO) Clinical Standards Committee, assisting fellow colleagues on questions relating to clinical guidelines and standards.
 He previously sat on the RANZCO Council, Federal Quality & Education Committee, Senior Registrars Group and the Genetics Curriculum Review working party.
 Through RANZCO he is a mentor to training registrars.

 For more information, see www.ophthalmologyupdates.com